AmithBV0606/Cohort-2/Week-15/15.2-Docker-2/README.md

 ## Volumes :

-If you restart a mongo docker container, you will notice that your data goes away.
+Let's say you created a container using mongo image, put some data into the database and then kill or delete that mongo container.
+Then you start a new container using the same mongo image, using `docker run` command, if you notice, your data goes away.

 This is because docker containers are transitory (they don’t retain data across restarts)